mage-hq/magento-shipping-restrictions/README.md

 # magento-shipping-restrictions
-Magento 2 Shipping Restrictions extension helps to restrict unnecessary shipping methods.
-This extension allows to restrict shipping methods by store, product attributes, order information, cart, country, coupon code and customer group. etc.
+Magento 2 Shipping Restrictions extension helps you manage which shipping methods are available.
+You can set rules to restrict shipping methods based on store, product attributes, order information, cart, country, coupon code and customer group

 Please go to https://magehq.com/shipping-restrictions.html buy extension